perrythepwner/HeliosDEX/README.md

 - **`swapForMAL()`**: Uses the "`Ceil`" rounding mode (denoted as value 1). **This rounding direction effectively rounds up to the nearest integer**, meaning that on floating-point results like `1.50000001`, the output tokens amount is rounded up to `2` tokens, returning a favorable amount to the player respectively to the initial swap value.
 - **`swapForHLS()`**: Uses the "`Expand`" rounding mode (denoted as value 3). **This rounding direction ALWAYS rounds up**, meaning that on floating-point results like `1.00000001`, the output tokens amount is rounded up to `2` tokens, returning a **VERY** favorable amount to the player respectively to the initial swap value.

-Based on that observation, we understant that we can exploit the `swapForHLS` and `swapForMAL` functions with specifically crafted swap values such that when divided by the exchange rate, the result is a floating-point number that will be rounded up, thus giving us more tokens than expected.
+Based on that observation, we understand that we can exploit the `swapForHLS` and `swapForMAL` functions with specifically crafted swap values such that when divided by the exchange rate, the result is a floating-point number that will be rounded up, thus giving us more tokens than expected.

 Moreover, a refund function (`oneTimeRefund`) is implemented and it's based on the hardcoded original exchange rates that allows users to return tokens in exchange back for Ethers.
 Given that functionality, we can exploit the rounding behavior to later monetize profitable trades back to ETH.